 - Gardener shall not sublet the plot(s) under any circumstances.
 Gardener has no authority to sublet or transfer the plot(s).

 - Gardener shall keep the plot(s) under cultivation.
 Gardener shall notify Blackacre staff or garden manager if Gardener is no longer able to maintain the plot(s), will be absent for more than two weeks (i.e. vacation, medical reasons, etc.) or has arranged for another person to temporarily tend the plot(s).

 - Gardener shall keep the plot(s) weed and pest free.
-In cases where a plot has not been planted, weeds are 14”+ tallor a plot does not meet other requirements of this Agreement, Blackacre staff or the garden manager shall notify Gardener by phone, email and or postal mail.
-Failure to correct the condition within fourteen (14) days of the garden manager’s notice will automatic forfeiture of the plot.
+In cases where a plot has not been planted, weeds are 14”+ taller a plot does not meet other requirements of this Agreement, Blackacre staff or the garden manager shall notify Gardener by phone, email and or postal mail.
+Failure to correct the condition within fourteen (14) days of the garden manager’s notice may result in forfeiture of the plot.

-- Gardener shall not sell crops in the Garden or on the premises unless part of approved program or Farmers Market
+- Gardener shall not sell crops in the Garden or on the premises.

 - Gardener shall maintain walkways adjacent to their individual plot(s) and shall help maintain the entire Garden area.